Gernott/mask/Documentation/Guides/RTEConfig.rst

 RTE Config
 ==========

-You can exactly define which :ref:`RTE config <cms-rte-ckeditor:config-examples>` a mask element should offer for its richtext fields.
+You can exactly define which :ref:`RTE config <typo3/cms-rte-ckeditor:config-examples>` a mask element should offer for its richtext fields.

 For this, you have to follow these 3 steps: